saiyadfaizan/ecomm/API.md

-APIs Details
+#APIs Details:

 Base URL for all API endpoints : http://127.0.0.1:8000/api/

 Following API endpoints available in api app.

-1. View all products:
+1. #View all products:
    This API will list the data of all the products stored in the database.
 This API will be accessed by administrator/super users only.
    To hit this API, first login through: http://127.0.0.1:8000/admin-login/